Azure-Samples/azure-search-openai-demo/LoginAndAclSetup.md

 ### Azure Data Lake Storage Gen2 Setup

-[Azure Data Lake Storage Gen2](https://learn.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-introduction) implements an [access control model](https://learn.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-access-control) that can be used for document level access control.
+[Azure Data Lake Storage Gen2](https://learn.microsoft.com/azure/storage/blobs/data-lake-storage-introduction) implements an [access control model](https://learn.microsoft.com/azure/storage/blobs/data-lake-storage-access-control) that can be used for document level access control.
 The [adlsgen2setup.ps1](./scripts/adlsgen2setup.ps1) script uploads the sample data included in the [data](./data) folder to a Data Lake Storage Gen2 storage account.
+The [Storage Blob Data Owner](https://learn.microsoft.com/azure/storage/blobs/data-lake-storage-access-control-model#role-based-access-control-azure-rbac) role is required to use the script.

 In order to use this script, an existing Data Lake Storage Gen2 storage account.
 Run `azd env set AZURE_ADLS_GEN2_STORAGE_ACCOUNT <your-storage-account>` prior to running the script.